You have 5 free credits left! Sign in to unlock more.

 1. Type or paste your C++ code in the input box.

-3. The resulting Perl code from the conversion will be displayed in the output box.
+3. The converted Perl code will be displayed in the output box.

 Examples